boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 For a further learning about other types of review, do check out this paper by Munn, Z. et al. on ***What kind of systematic review should I conduct?
 A proposed typology and guidance for systematic reviewers in the medical and health sciences.*** BMC Med Res Methodol 18, 5 (2018). https://doi.org/10.1186/s12874-017-0468-4.

+For examples of published review journal papers by the author HERE.

 <br>